Understanding the Gossiping Manipulator: A Guide to Workplace Psychology

 2. How They Operate

-Sharing “helpful” updates to third parties that cast you in a poor light
+Share “helpful” updates to third parties that cast you in a poor light.

-Encouraging others to form opinions based on incomplete or misleading information
+Encourage others to form opinions based on incomplete or misleading information.

 Why it’s dangerous: Because these actions are indirect, management may not notice, leaving you vulnerable.